freesewing/freesewing/markdown/dev/reference/api/config/hide/en.md

 ---

-The `hide` key in the pattern configuration file allow you to configure parts the should be hidden by default.
+The `hide` key in the pattern configuration file allow you to configure parts that should be hidden by default.
 *Hidden* means that they will be drafted, but not rendered.
 This is ypically used for a base part on which other parts are built.